 Places do not need to be booked in advance to attend services.

 With the changes to restrictions as of the 19th July we will be able to make changes to our own restrictions, while still making every effort to maintain a safe environment and protect each other.
 This means that:

 - we will be permitted to sing

-- we encourage you to continue to wear face coverings
+- we ask you to wear face coverings

-- we encourage you to sanitise your hands when entering the Church
+- we ask you to sanitise your hands when entering the Church

 - we encourage you to deter from hand shaking and hugging